Your 2025 guide to Machu Picchu

 Machu Picchu is one of those rare destinations that lives up to the hype.
 Perched high in the Andes and surrounded by dramatic peaks and lush cloud forest, this ancient Incan citadel is an engineering masterpiece and a spiritual marvel rolled into one.
 It’s a must-see for anyone who’s passionate about history, nature, or adventure.

 Whether you’re hiking the Inca Trail, taking the scenic train from Cusco, or mixing it up with a combo of buses and guided tours, there are plenty of ways to experience Machu Picchu.
-In this guide, we’ll walk you through everything you need to plan your trip—from transportation and entry tickets to hotels, tour options, and tips for getting the most out of your visit.
-Because when it comes to Machu Picchu, a well-planned trip means more time exploring—and less time stressing.
+In this guide, we’ll walk you through everything you need to plan your trip—from transportation and entry tickets to tour options, and tips for getting the most out of your visit.

 Best Time to Visit

-Machu Picchu is a year-round destination, so you'll be able to access the site all year round, but there are some caveats.
+Machu Picchu is a year-round destination, so you'll be able to access the site all year, but there are some caveats.
 Cusco has 2 main seasons: The dry season (which lasts from April to October, which means these are the best months for hiking) and the rainy season (which lasts from November to March).

 We also need to take into account the high demand of visitors, so here's more detail:

-April-May and September-November: Ideal months to visit, with pleasant weather and fewer crowds.
+• April-May and September-November: Ideal months to visit, with pleasant weather and fewer crowds.

-June-August: High season with increased visitor numbers; early booking is essential.
+• June-August: High season with increased visitor numbers; early booking is essential.

-November-March: Off-season with lower prices and fewer tourists, but occasional rain.
+• November-March: Fewer tourists, but occasional rain.

 How to Get There